Testing the Missing Completely at Random Assumption for Functional Data: Testing methodology

 \subsection{Comparison of distributions}

-Previously introduced test statistics $T_{\mu,L^2}$ and $T_{\mu,D}$ can be very powerful, if the missingness mechanism affects conditional means.
-Alternatively, one could also derive corresponding tests on conditional variances.
-Here, we opt for a more general approach and suggest a simultaneous comparison of one dimensional distributions to test hypothesis \eqref{eq:Dist}.
+We now opt for a more general approach and consider a simultaneous comparison of one dimensional distributions to test hypothesis $H_0^F$.
 To this end, let us define the available data estimator